Mayodia Pass

-Mayodia Pass (2655 m elevation), 56 km from Roing in Dibang Valley district of Arunachal Pradesh state in India, is a popular local tourist attraction due to the November to March winter snow fall which is heaviest in January and February.
+Mayodia Pass is a mountain pass in the Dibang Valley district of Arunachal Pradesh, India.
+It is a popular tourist attraction due to the November to March winter snow fall which is heaviest in January and February.

 Etymology

-"Mayodia" is the combination of two Idu-Mishmi words - "Mayu" which is the name of the mountain and "Dia" meaning "peak of the mountain", thereby meaning "Peak of the Mayu Mountain".
+"Mayodia" is the combination of two Idu-Mishmi words – "Mayu", which is the name of the mountain, and "Dia", which means "peak of the mountain".
 It is a frequent domestic tourist attraction for the snow fall it receives during winters.
 Nearest town is Roing (56 km).

 Climate

 Summer (March–June): The temperature ranges from 15 to 30 degree Celsius.

 Monsoon (July–August) : Monsoon starts during the month of July.
 Visiting Mayodia during this time may be difficult due to unpredictable road condition.

-Winter (October -January): It is the peak tourist season and the best time to visit Mayodia.
+Winter (October–January): It is the peak tourist season and the best time to visit Mayodia.

 Transport

 Road

 Mayodia can be easily reached by road from all major cities of Assam.
 Tourists can either hire a car or get Arunachal Pradesh State Transport(APSTS) bus services via national highway to Roing.